imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 ## Introduction

-This tutorial explains the general OpenFOAM case structure, where the mesh information is stored and how to import a two-dimensional mesh created with an external software.
+This tutorial explains the general OpenFOAM case structure, where the mesh information is stored and how to import a two-dimensional mesh created with an external software using `fluentMeshToFoam`.
 At the end, the mesh will be visualized using ParaView.
 The geometry of the case looks as follows:

 ![Elbow case geometry](figures/elbow-geometry.png)